-The activities on the Entrepreneurship Week in "Be'eri" include:
+Here some of the activities on the Entrepreneurship Week in "Be'eri" School:

-- An opening ceremony lead by the Sustainable Leadership class, along with the school choir and the Sinkoffa Entrepreneurship Group.
+- An opening ceremony led by the Sustainable Leadership class, along with the school choir and the Sinkoffa Entrepreneurship Group.

 - Students lectured on a variety of initiatives and entrepreneurs.

-The entrepreneurs to whom the students were exposed:
+The entrepreneurs to whom the students were exposed to:

-Yair Greenberg - a volunteer from SpaceIL.
-Fifth graders heard his lecture about an international contest sponsored by Google Inc. to launch a spaceship to the moon, and how SpaceIL aims to launch such a spaceship.
-SpaceIL wishes to make a contribution to Israeli society by promoting scientific-technological education and encouraging scientific novelty in Israel.
+Yair Greenberg - a volunteer from SpaceIL project.
+Fifth graders heard his lecture about an international contest sponsored by Google to launch a spaceship to the moon, and how SpaceIL aims to launch such a spaceship.
+SpaceIL wishes to make a contribution to Israeli society by promoting scientific-technological education and encouraging scientific novelty among students.

 Anat Farkash told 3rd and 4th graders about a social enterprise that she initiated dubbed "Innocent Fruit Garden" ("Bustan Tom"), on the Carmel coast, in memory of Tom Farkash, who was killed in the Second Lebanon War.